fcoiuri/Squid/README.md

 This app shows Squid's instagram feed and when you hover over an image it shows information about the post and when you click you are redirected to the post.

-This app uses Static Generation from Next.js, i.e
+This app uses Dynamic Data Fetching.

-> The pre-rendering method that generates the HTML at build time.
-The pre-rendered HTML is then reused on each request.

 ## 🚀 Getting Started